datolya/rustify-your-projects/_includes/article.md

 ruff
 ```

-Here comes the trick: `uv` defines the most recent compatible versions of our desired shopping list, and
+Here comes the trick: `uv` takes our desired input shopping list, defines how those individual components will be able
-generates the `.txt` file on its own.
+to form a system, and generates the `.txt` file on its own.
 It's worth noting that uv treats the .txt **as the lockfile itself**.
 There's no need for a separate lockfile in the structure, like we're used to with Poetry.

-Generate the standard .txt:
+Generate the standard .txt (lock)file:
 ```commandline
 uv pip compile requirements.in -o requirements.txt
 ```